cjohnhanson/schematic/README.md

 # Schematic
 Schematic is a set of utilities for transforming data among different data warehousing solutions.

-It currently supports the creation of Redshift tables based on data in CSV files.
+It can infer a destination schema for arbitrary data from a source.

+In its current version, it supports Redshift and CSV.

 ## Installation
 Schematic is only supported for Python 3.5 and up.